AtharvaTilewale/GRAVITy/README.md

-# GRAVITY - GROMACS Rapid Analysis and Visualization Interface Tool
+# GRAVITy - GROMACS Rapid Analysis and Visualization Interface Tool -y

 **GRAVITY** is an intuitive and powerful command-line-based tool designed to streamline and simplify molecular dynamics (MD) simulations using **GROMACS**.
 Developed with bioinformaticians and computational biologists in mind, GRAVITY provides a user-friendly interface for setting up, executing, and analyzing MD simulations of proteins, ligands, and their complexes.